jahas/HBaseOnDocker/README.md

 To run the docker image it is enough to:
 * Run command `sh ./run-cloudera-docker.sh`.
 It will start the container and return it's ID
 * Run command `docker attach {docker container ID}`.
 It will startup the quickstart.cloudera.
-* Inside docker run command `cd && sh ./initialize.sh`.
-It will add your conda env python to the path
+* Inside docker run command `export PATH=/root/conda/envs/hbase-env/bin:$PATH`.
+It will add your conda env to the PATH.Because of that Python 3.7 will be available.

 ### Playing with the container
-**All commands from this section should be run inside the container from ~ location** To setup new HBase table do this step:
+**All commands from this section should be run inside the container from `/root` location** To setup new HBase table do this step:
 * Inside docker run command `hbase shell ./setup.hbase`.
 It will add a table and fill it with some records.